INGV/caravel-dante-java-api/README.md

   # Output
   As output, Dante has a RESTful api foreach database table and implement three specific routes:
-  - `events-pref`: returns the preferred origin and the preferred magnitude from all clusterd events.
+  - `events-group`: returns the preferred origin and the preferred magnitude from all clusterd events.
   - `events`: returns the preferred origin and the preferred magnitude from the same instance.
   - `event`: returns the full event (event, origins, magnitudes, arrivals, amplitude, etc...) from an **eventid** or **originid**_/_**originid**.